 Booking tips for your trip to Singapore

 Accommodations: Our hotel search starts on Booking.com.
-While we generally stay in 4-star accommodations, we bumped it up a bit here.
-Our favourite place to stay in Singapore is Marina Bay Sands.
+While we generally stay in 4-star accommodations, we bumped it up a bit in Singapore to stay at Marina Bay Sands.
 (You can read our full review here.)

 **Check out our Travel Resources page for a complete listing of the companies we use to save money on our travels.